yunpeng-shi/MPLS/README.md

 Message Passing Least Squares (MPLS) is a powerful alternative to the popular iteratively Reweighted Least Squares (IRLS) algorithm for solving the general problem of group synchronization (and rotation averaging as a special case).

-This repo contains matlab files for implementing the method of the following papers
+This repo contains matlab files for implementing the method of the following paper.

-[Message Passing Least Squares Framework and Its Applications in Rotation Synchronization](http://proceedings.mlr.press/v119/shi20b/shi20b.pdf), Yunpeng Shi and Gilad Lerman, ICML 2020.
+[[1] Message Passing Least Squares Framework and Its Applications in Rotation Synchronization](http://proceedings.mlr.press/v119/shi20b/shi20b.pdf), Yunpeng Shi and Gilad Lerman, ICML 2020.

+A closely related work to [1] is
-[Robust Group Synchronization via Cycle-Edge Message Passing](https://link.springer.com/content/pdf/10.1007/s10208-021-09532-w.pdf), Gilad Lerman and Yunpeng Shi, Foundations of Computational Mathematics, 2021.
+[[2] Robust Group Synchronization via Cycle-Edge Message Passing](https://link.springer.com/content/pdf/10.1007/s10208-021-09532-w.pdf), Gilad Lerman and Yunpeng Shi, Foundations of Computational Mathematics, 2021.

 If you would like to use our code for your paper, please cite the above two works.

 ## Usage
 Download matlab files to the same directory.
 Checkout and run the following demo code.